 And she's a hooker.

-And how is the woman in Thailand in a prison going to blow open the Trump Russia collusion case?
+And how is the woman in Thailand in a prison going to blow open the Trump-Russia collusion case?

-And if CNN is that desperate, it ought To tell you everything you know.
+And if CNN is that desperate, it ought to tell you everything you know.

-Or the fact that they sent another reporter out to St. Petersburg, Russia, to do a little bit of dumpster diving at one of these Russian troll farms in the hopes that maybe in the garbage they'll get a clue that'll awaken them to some truth that they didn't know about.
+Or the fact that they sent another reporter out to St. Petersburg, Russia, to do a little bit of dumpster diving at one of these Russian troll farms in the hopes that maybe in the garbage, they'll get a clue that'll awaken them to some truth that they didn't know about.

-I mean, it's it's actually bordering on absurd.
+I mean, it's actually bordering on absurd.

-And if you got a guy like Sam Nunberg that's in the middle of a personal crisis meltdown, well, let's let's talk about him 75% of the time, as CNN did.
+And if you got a guy like Sam Nunberg that's in the middle of a personal crisis meltdown, well, let's talk about him 75% of the time, as CNN did.

-And let's put him on the air, let him contradict himself repeatedly, embarrass himself repeatedly, and after all, it makes good TV because he he says I think Trump's in trouble.
+And let's put him on the air, let him contradict himself repeatedly, embarrass himself repeatedly.

-I don't know how of any evidence.
+I don't know how I have any evidence.

-He sounds like Adam Schiff, who's made 275 television appearances only to culminate on the view last week saying, uh yeah, we really don't have any proof.
+He sounds like Adam Schiff, who's made 275 television appearances only to culminate on the view last week saying, yeah, we really don't have any proof.

-We're waiting, but we do have a lot of evidence.
+But we do have a lot of evidence.

-Now let me just explain to you.
+Now, let me just explain to you.

 You're right, all of you, that it is taking way too long to get to the truth.